tech-talks-in/tech-talks-in/docs/docker/docker-basics.md

 ```
 docker run -d -p 80:80 my-server:latest
 ```
-If port 80 is occupied on yuor machine, pls change to other ports like 8080
+If port 80 is occupied on your machine, pls change to other ports like 8080
 ```
 docker run -d -p 8080:80 my-server:latest
 ```